What Types of Medicines Are Used to Treat Psoriatic Arthritis?

 What are NSAIDs?

-Some NSAIDs are available over-the-counter, while others are available only with a prescription.
-NSAIDs include aspirin, ibuprofen, naproxen, and other generic and brand-name drugs.1
+Some NSAIDs are available over the counter.
+Others are available only with a prescription.
+NSAIDs include:1

 What are corticosteroids?